 How do saltwater fish drink water?

-What about fish that live in salt water and fresh water?
+What about fish that live in saltwater and freshwater?

-Do other creatures that live underwater drink water?
+Do other aquatic creatures drink water?

-Tuyet Anh (Source: Synthesis)
+Tuyet Anh (Source: Compilation)

 Emotion